The Hawryluk Collection of Art in Nature

 Dana Sherwood is an American artist whose diverse practice explores the relationship between humans and the natural world in order to understand culture and behavior in a changing environment.
 In her work, nature, often in the form of non-human animals, plays a complex role as both subject and collaborator, asserting its presence and subverting the artists’ perceived control.
 Since graduating from the University of Maine in 2004 Sherwood has exhibited throughout The Americas, Europe and Australia including solo exhibitions at Nagle-Draxler Reiseburogalerie (Cologne), Denny Dimin Gallery (New York) and Kepler Art-Conseil (Paris).
 Her work has also been shown at Storm King (New York), The Jack Shainman School, The Fellbach Sculpture Triennial (Germany), Pink Summer Gallery (Italy), Kunsthal Aarhus, The Palais des Beaux Arts Paris, Marian Boesky Gallery, Socrates Sculpture Park, Flux Factory, The Biennial of Western New York, Prospect 2: New Orleans, Scotia Bank Nuit Blanche (Toronto), dOCUMENTA 13, and many other venues worldwide.
 She opened her first solo museum exhibition at the Florence Griswold Museum in 2022.

 Heather Hart (American, b.
-1975), Rendering of Oracle of Intimation, 2023, mixed media, 435-1/4 × 240 × 128-1/4 in.
-The Virginia B. Fairbanks Art & Nature Park, Commissioned by the Indianapolis Museum of Art at Newfields. © Heather Hart.
+1975), Oracle of Intimation, 2023, mixed media, 435-1/4 × 240 × 128-1/4 in.
+The Virginia B. Fairbanks Art & Nature Park at Newfields, Commissioned by the Indianapolis Museum of Art at Newfields. © Heather Hart.
 Courtesy of the artist, and Davidson Gallery, New York.